vsekhar/fabula/server/README.md

 `.../`: all regions (for digests)

-`.../regions/<region>`: a specific region
+`.../r/<region>`: a specific region

-`.../regions/auto`: region selected by infrastructure (used only when logging new entries or looking up a DataSHA3256 without specifying a region)
+`.../r/auto`: region selected by infrastructure (used only when logging a new entry or looking up a DataSHA3512 without specifying a region)

-`.../regions/global`: the global region (must be explicitly requested when logging)
+`.../r/global`: the global region (auto will never select the global region, it must be explicitly requested when logging a new entry)

 ### Logging

-`POST` requests can be sent to create a new log entry.
-Requests post no more than 64 bytes of user-defined binary data.
-The response includes `Region`, `DataSHA3512`, `Salt`, `Timestamp`, and `Signature`.
+`.../new`: `POST` requests to this path create a new log entry.
+Requests post 0-64 bytes of user-defined binary data.
+The response includes `Region`, `DataSHA3512`, `Salt` (if >0 bytes of user data is provided), `Timestamp`, and `Signature`.

-`.../new`: new entry in the region as determined above.

 POSTs redirect (via 303 See Other) to GETs on the canonical page for the new entry and that entry's timestamp.